kristinemlarson/gnssrefl/docs/pages/local_notes.md

 1.2.2 had made delTmax to 45 minutes, but that is way too short for soil moisture. put it back to 75 minutes.

 1.2.3 added azlist to make_json_input.
-Craziness.
+Craziness. also frlist ...
+1.2.4 subdaily writes out evenly sampled results if requsted